VTRS INVESTOR ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Viatris Inc. (“Viatris” or the “Company”) (NasdaqGS: VTRS) concerning possible violations of federal securities laws.
+NEW YORK, April 28, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Viatris Inc. ("Viatris" or the "Company") (NasdaqGS: VTRS) concerning possible violations of federal securities laws.

 Before the market opened on February 28, 2022, Viatris unexpectedly announced the Company had entered into an agreement to sell its biosimilars business to Biocon Biologics Limited, which was anticipated to close in the second half of 2022.
 Additionally, Viatris announced that it was seeking to divest additional business assets and undertaking a significant global reshaping of its business, which would focus on developing products in three core therapeutic areas: ophthalmology, gastrointestinal and dermatology.
 Viatris also announced lower-than expected guidance for fiscal year 2022 with total revenues expected to be between $17.0 to $17.5 billion, adjusted EBITDA expected to be $5.8 to $6.2 billion, and free cash flow expected to be $2.5 to $2.9 billion.
 Viatris attributed the lower-than expected guidance, in part, to competition around key products, price deterioration in certain markets, foreign exchange impacts, inflation, and a lower adjusted EBITDA margin for the biosimilar business due to its partnership structure and profit-sharing arrangements.